The 29 Best Vegetarian Cookbooks of All Time

 This kickass kitchen primer also serves up health benefits and nutrition to remind everyone, from clueless newbies to health nuts, how a plant-based lifestyle benefits our bodies, minds, environment, and pocketbooks.
 THAT'S RIGHT.
 EAT GREEN, SAVE GREEN.

-So scared of commitment you can't even dedicate some time to cook?
+So scared of commitment you can't even dedicate some time to cooking?
 Thug Kitchen's here to fix that sh*t: All recipes in TK 101 are guaranteed to be faster than delivery, so you can whip up some tasty meals with simple ingredients regardless of when you stumble home from work.

 You're too damn important to be eating garbage, so TK has made it easy to take care of #1: you.
 No needless nonsense or preachy bullsh*t.
 Just delicious, healthy, homemade food for all the full-time hustlers out there.